A66eign/ClosetFlushing-repo/README.md

-# A Neural Network Model
+# Corona Project

-hey
+ A Neural Network model to count small objects floating in water.